Shreeyak/pytorch-lightning-segmentation-template/README.md

 #### EarlyStopping

-This is PTL's built-in callback.
+This is Lightning's built-in callback.
 Here's some tips on how to configure early stopping:

 ```
 Args: